Prepare Your Heart, 2025 Virtual Advent Retreat in the Holy Cross Tradition, Third Sunday of Advent, December 14, 2025, Host: Rev. Ronald Raab, CSC

 We pray to the Lord.

-Solemnity of the Ascension of the Lord, May 21, 2023, Cycle A, The Prayers of the Faithful
+The Second Sunday of Advent, December 7, 2025, Cycle A, The Prayers of the Faithful

 We pray to the Lord.